sachinratan/DevOps-CICD-Pipeline-SOP/k8s-linux/k8s-general-tshoot-commands.md

-## This guide will provide the useful Kubernetes node troubleshooting related commands.
+## This guide will provide the useful Kubernetes general troubleshooting related commands.

 #### Debug Pod Approach (Create a debug pod with network access to the node):
 ```